U.S. Fish and Wildlife Respository's confiscated wildlife items

 Zoo New England supports the Wildlife Conservation Society's efforts to protect these vanishing species.
 WCS is steadily bolstering methods of protection, including ivory-sensitive sniffer dogs, radio-collaring, high-tech field tools, helicopter surveillance, and highly trained ecoguards.

-First, educate ourselves, our children, our neighbors.
-Bring the cause to the attention of our Massachusetts legislature, where legislation to ban the sale and trade of ivory in our Commonwealth can be accomplished.
+First, educate ourselves, your children, your neighbors.
+Bring the cause to the attention of your Massachusetts legislature, where legislation to ban the sale and trade of ivory in our Commonwealth can be accomplished.
 Let the popular TV program Antiques Roadshow know that we oppose the subtle commercialization of the elephant’s precious ivory as appraisers announce the monetary value of carved ivory artifacts.

 Today’s pianos have a message to give us.
 Sixty years ago, premiere piano manufacturers like Steinway and Baldwin abandoned the tradition of capping piano keys with ivory.
 They found that the new high-quality plastics were superior in many ways to the material from tusks of slaughtered animals.
 The music didn’t stop just because the ivory left the keyboards.
 And living elephants and rhinos is music to our ears.